Resources

 Final Loan Approval

-Your offer is only applicable if your mortgage application comes through, usually within a set amount of time.
+Your offer is applicable only if your mortgage application comes through, usually within a set amount of time.

 Home Inspection

 Homebuyers usually insist on a home inspection for a few reasons.
 Many times, their lender requires the report.
 Some buyers want one for informational purposes only, but most want one to help decide who will pay for repairs or if the seller will allow credit at closing to address the repairs later.
-Have a home inspector ready to keep the timeline moving and the sellers happy to stay competitive.

 Home Appraisal